sewebb/iis-start/README.md

 ### Docker

-Install [Docker](https://docs.docker.com/install/) and run `docker-compose up -d`.
+Install [Docker](https://docs.docker.com/install/), copy `docker/nginx/default.template.conf` to `docker/nginx/default.conf` and run `docker-compose up -d`.
 Environment configuration is made in the `.env` file.
 If you need to change php configuration or nginx, check out the `php.ini` and `default.template.conf` in the `docker` directory.

 ## Development Workflow